Last Modified May 14, 2019

 How do I become a candidate?

 Our elections office manages all local and national elections in the borough and Notices of Election are placed at our civic offices and in each parish telling you where and when to apply to be a candidate.
 For elections held in the month of May the Notice is usually put up towards the end of March.
-You can also check back on this website.

 To become a candidate you must: